Exabyte-io/documentation/docs/tutorials/jobs-cli/cli-job-import.md

 In order to a submit a new job through [command-line interface](../../cli/overview.md), and then view the output files along with simulation results under the [Web Interface](../../ui/overview.md), the `#PBS -web` [directive](../../jobs-cli/batch-scripts/directives.md) should be added to the [job submission script](../../jobs-cli/batch-scripts/overview.md).
 This directive instructs our software to automatically parse the output of the calculation, and send back the results to the web application.
 After doing this, the job can then be [submitted](../../jobs-cli/actions/submit.md) as usual.

-Once the job starts executing, you should be able to see the job entry in the web interface under [Job Explorer](../../jobs/ui/explorer.md), and thus monitor the [status](../../jobs/status.md) of its execution.
+Once the job starts executing, you should be able to see the job entry in the web interface under [Jobs Explorer](../../jobs/ui/explorer.md), and thus monitor the [status](../../jobs/status.md) of its execution.

 !!!note "Defining project name"
     If the job belongs to a specific [project](../../jobs/projects.md), then the project name should also be specified with the `#PBS -A project_name` [directive](../../jobs-cli/batch-scripts/directives.md) within the [job submission script](../../jobs-cli/batch-scripts/overview.md).